There are four defining pillars to the best 4X games on PC: eXpand, eXploit, eXterminate, and eXplore, with varying degrees for each.

-In this list, we’ll highlight the best 4X games on PC,including the best new strategy games to play in 2023 that follow the 4X formula.
+In this list, we’ll highlight the best 4X games on PC, including the best new strategy games that explore grand strategy concepts.

 Table of ContentsShow